subtilhugo/hugo-subtil.github.io/_pages/about.md

 ---

-I am Hugo Subtil, PhD student at CERNA in Ecoles des Mines Paris and CREST in ecoles Polytechniques  under the supervision of *Pr.
-Jamal Atif* (LAMSADE) and *Dr. Olivier Teytaud* (FAIR).
-I am gratuated from Ecole polytechnique in applied mathematics and Master MVA (Master Mathématiques Vision Apprentissage) at ENS Paris-Saclay.
+I am Hugo Subtil, PhD student at CERNA in École des Mines Paris and CREST in École polytechnique  under the supervision of *Pr.
+Pierre Fleckinger* (CERNA) and *Pr.
+Alessandro Riboni* (CREST).
+I am gratuated from École polytechnique from MIE (Master in Economics).

 Research interests
 ======
-* Adversarial attacks from theoretic and practical point of views
+* European studies
-* Responsible Machine Learning
+* Elites social Norm from gender to populism
-* Derivative free optimization
+* Computational social scinces